Brian Laws: Playing career

 Born in Wallsend, Northumberland, Laws began playing football at the famous Wallsend Boys Club.
 Aged 17 he signed his first professional contract with Burnley, joining the club as an apprentice.
 Over the following four seasons he made 181 appearances for the club and, despite his defensive role, scored fifteen goals.
 However, during this period the club's fortunes were in decline and, following relegation back to the old Third Division, Burnley sold Laws across the Pennines to Huddersfield Town for only £10,000 in 1983.
 Two years later Laws was sold again, moving to Middlesbrough for £30,000.
 After a short period Laws became first choice in Middlesbrough's starting eleven, in his three seasons at the club he twice helped the team to promotion, firstly to the Second Division and then, just a year later, up to the old First Division.
-However, the club's finances were not strong, and when Nottingham Forest offered £120,000 for his contract in 1988 Middlesbrough sold him to the Trentside club.

 On 14 July 1986, he famously applied to the Football League to have his contract cancelled and enable himself to leave Middlesbrough on a free transfer, as they were in liquidation and on the verge of losing their Football League status and going out of business at this stage.
 However, they were saved from closure the following month and Laws remained part of the team who won promotion in the next two seasons to take them from the Third Division to the First.
+However, the club's finances were not strong, and when Nottingham Forest offered £120,000 for his contract in 1988 Middlesbrough sold him to the Trentside club.

 Laws was part of Brian Clough's successful Nottingham Forest team for six seasons, playing mainly as right full-back.
 He is sometimes credited as Forest's second-best right-back of all time behind regular England international Viv Anderson.
 During this time he won the League Cup twice and was runner up in the League Cup and FA Cup.
-Clough's first words to his new signing were "I've never seen you play, son, I'm going on the recommendation of Ronnie Fenton.
+Clough's first words to his new signing were "I've never seen you play, son, I'm going on the recommendation of Ron Fenton.
 So if you're crap, Ronnie signed you.
 If you're good, I signed you."

 Laws was at Forest at the time of the Hillsborough disaster in the 1988–89 FA Cup semi final.
 The originally scheduled fixture had to be abandoned early in the game due to fans being fatally crushed in the Leppings Lane terracing.
 In the rescheduled fixture, Laws scored an own goal; the game ended 3–1 to Liverpool.
+He played in the 1991 FA Cup final; a 2–1 defeat to Spurs.

 Forest were relegated from the Premier League at the end of the 1992–93 season and Clough retired, a year and a half later and with reduced first team opportunities, Laws left on a free transfer to become player-manager at Grimsby Town.